Ridepad/OBSNowPlaying/README.md

 # OBSNowPlaying
-AHK script looks for YouTube Chrome window, parses title, formats it and saves in file for OBS to pull from
+AHK script looks for YouTube window, parses title, formats it and saves in file for OBS to pull from